jaceuk/blue-prism-test/README.md

 * React
 * Redux
+* ESLint
 * HTML
 * SASS
+* Jest/React Testing Library
 * Git
-* VS Code with a handful of handy extensions
+* VS Code with a handful of extensions
 * Figma

 ### Highlights ###

 I'd like to highlight a few areas that I covered:

-* Semantic HTML.
+* Uses semantic HTML.
 * Fully responsive.
 * Meets WCAG 2.0 (AA) accessibility requirements.
-* Error handling covering API being down and/or no results found.
+* Error handling covering API being down and no results found.
 * Setup testing (unit and snapshot) with JEST.
 * Can filter log entries by status
 * Can sort log entries by a wide variety of options